dushyantss/leave-management/README.md

 # TODOs
-* Update the rails migrations for value_numerator and value_denominator.
-* Use Rational class for LeaveEarning and LeaveEarningConsumption calculation as the values would be in weird decimals otherwise.
+* Use Rational class for LeaveEarning and LeaveConsumption calculation as the values would be in weird decimals otherwise.
 * Add proper time zone handling.
 * Add custom validators for date.
-* Add business logic for Leave, LeaveEarning, LeaveEarningConsumption and related Adjustment and OptionalHoliday.
+* Add business logic for Leave, LeaveEarning, LeaveConsumption and related Adjustment and OptionalHoliday.
 Also, the usage of Users and NotificationGroups.
 * Add audited gem to all relevant models.
 * Add kaminari and ransack.
 * [Add simple forms.
 The docs also kinda explain how to use bootstrap](https://github.com/plataformatec/simple_form)